andrewsunglaekim/advanced_git_workshop/readme.md

 - Identify some advantages and disadvantages of workflows involving rebase versus merge.
 - identify needs to force push to remote repositories

+> Much of this workshop is derived from two sources.
+[Git Book or Pro Git](https://git-scm.com/book/en/v2) and [Atlassian Tutorials](https://www.atlassian.com/git/tutorials).
+Highly recommend both for a wealth of knowledge.
+Most of the Headers in this workshop markdown are links to one of those two resources in the specified topic.

 ## Framing

 Today we'll be diving deeper into some of the lesser used git commands.
 With a better understanding of some the more advanced git concepts, we can start to leverage really powerful tools at git's disposal.